nerc-project/coldfront-plugin-api/README.md

 See `openapi.yaml` for OpenAPI specification.

-The plugin can be enabled through 2 steps:
-1. Add `coldfront_plugin_api` to `INSTALLED_APPS`
-in the Django `local_settings.py` file located in this repo.
-Make sure to enable this settings file by setting the DJANGO_SETTINGS_MODULE env var to point to the aforementioned settings file.
-For more information: [Django settings](https://docs.djangoproject.com/en/4.2/topics/settings/#designating-the-settings)

-2. Since ColdFront doesn't currently provide a mechanism for allowing out of tree plugins to expose URLs, apply the patch file at `patches/01_add_api_urls.patch` to `config/urls.py` in the Coldfront package after installing it.
+ColdFront doesn't currently provide a mechanism for allowing out of tree plugins to expose URLs, so applying the patch file at `patches/01_add_api_urls.patch` is required.

+The plugin can be enabled by adding `coldfront_plugin_api` to `ENABLED_APPS` in the Django `local_settings.py`.

 If the environment variable `PLUGIN_AUTH_OIDC` is detected, authentication will be done through `mozilla-django-oidc`, using the same configuration